mavlink/qgc-user-guide/en/getting_started/download_and_install.md

 ## Mac OS X {#macOS}

-Install *QGroundControl* for macOS 10.10 or later:
+*QGroundControl* can be installed on macOS 10.10 or later:

 1. Download [QGroundControl.dmg](https://s3-us-west-2.amazonaws.com/qgroundcontrol/latest/QGroundControl.dmg).
 1. Double-click the .dmg file to mount it, then drag the *QGroundControl* application to your *Application* folder.